Start a Ships & Boats Trading Business in Dubai

 From a financial perspective, the UAE offers a compelling environment.
 There is no personal income tax, and qualifying free zone businesses benefit from a competitive corporate tax framework.
 Re-export opportunities further amplify commercial potential, with GCC neighbours, East African nations, and South Asian markets all accessible from Dubai with relative logistical ease and favourable customs arrangements.

 The permitted scope is broad.
-Licence holders may trade in new and used vessels, commercial ships, leisure boats, and marine craft components where applicable.
+License holders may trade in new and used vessels, commercial ships, leisure boats, and marine craft components where applicable.
 Critically, the free zone structure allows 100% foreign ownership, meaning no local sponsor or Emirati partner is required.
 This gives international entrepreneurs full control over their business from day one.

-Who This Licence Is Best Suited For
+Who This License Is Best Suited For

 International marine traders seeking a tax-efficient re-export hub with access to GCC and wider regional markets